omonimus1/competitive-programming/Lectures/data-structures/Lecture13.md

 * **Leaf node**: node without children ```(node->right = NULL && node->left = NULL); ```

-* **Complete binary tree**: all levels are completely filles execept the last level and the last level hass all keys as left as possible.
+* **Complete binary tree**: all levels are completely filled execept the last level and the last level has all keys as left as possible.

 ![Complete tree](../../images/complete-tree.jpeg)